List of World War II puppet states: Slovak Republic – March 14, 1939 to April 4, 1945

-In early March, rumors planted by Germans reached Slovakian leaders that Germany would give Slovakia economic support if Slovakia became independent.
+In early March, rumors planted by Germans reached Slovak leaders that Germany would give Slovakia economic support if Slovakia became independent.
 On 10 March, diplomatic talks between the Czechs and the Slovaks broke down.
 Germany insisted that Slovakia either declare independence, or be abandoned.
 It later received a telegram declaring Slovakia's independence, and requesting German assistance.

 Shortly afterwards the Slovak–Hungarian War broke out over the eastern border of the Slovak State, disputed by Hungary.
 The war lasted from 23 March to 4 April 1939 and ended with German mediation.
 Hungary gained 400 square miles (1,036 square kilometers) of land.
 Some historians date the end of the Slovak Republic to 4 April 1945, when the Slovak National Council was instated after the Soviet invasion.
 Others put it at 8 May 1945, when the Slovak government signed the surrender document.